MustafaKhalil-IST/quantum_verification/index.md

-# First Paper: Formal Verification vs. Quantum Uncertainty
+# Paper-1: Formal Verification vs. Quantum Uncertainty

 ### Abstract
 Quantum programming is hard: Quantum programs are necessarily probabilistic and impossible to